decorator-factory/py-simpleparser/README.md

 A short recap on `humbleparser`:

-- A parser is a function that accepts an objects and either returns its parsed version, or raises `ParseError`
+- A parser is a function that accepts an object and either returns its parsed version, or raises `ParseError`
 - To parse a dictionary with known fields, use `has_field`
 - If the field can be missing, use `has_optional_field` instead
 - To try several options in order, use `any_of`